Table of contents

 Property Condition Requirements

-DSCR loans are only available for rent-ready properties in C1–C4 condition, as defined by the appraiser:
+DSCR loans are only available for rent-ready properties in C1–C4 condition, as determined by the appraiser:

 • C1–C4: Acceptable for DSCR loans.